benjaminhuanghuang/angular-study/01_Services and DI/00-What is service.md

-## Angular service
+# Angular service

-A service is a global class that can be injected in any component.
+A service is a `global class` that `can be injected` in any component.

 It's used to encapsulate code that can be common between multiple components in one place instead of repeating it throughout various components.

 Angular services are the parts of your application that don’t interact directly with the UI.
+Any code creating UI elements or handling user input should be in a component

 Well-designed applications have most of the application logic and I/O inside a service.
-Any code creating UI elements or handling user input should be in a component

-- Singletons
+## Singletons

   Angular services are `singletons`, you create them `once` and can use them anywhere in the application.
 Components that define that service as a dependency will share that instance.